Programming as Theory Building: Peter Naur's Essay

 The Story Behind X-Forwarded-For and X-Real-IP

-Posted on Wed, 21 Oct 2015 in Networking • Tagged with headers, x-forwarded-for, x-real-ip, proxy, nginx
+Posted on Wed, 21 Oct 2015 in Infraestructura • Tagged with headers, x-forwarded-for, x-real-ip, proxy, nginx

 Analysis of X-Forwarded-For and X-Real-IP headers, their origins, differences, and how to determine the client's real IP in architectures with multiple proxies